juanstelling/ms4_prnts/README.md

 #### 14. Contact page
 - Users can reach out to the company with the **contact form**.
 The user has to fill in the name, email and message.
 The form will be sent to the admin.
 - **Contact details** (phone number, email) are displayed on this page.
+- There is a separate section with four **unique selling points** (fast delivery, free shipping, sustainability and free delivery.) displays with icons.
+- There is a **cta section to all products**.

 #### 15. Django-Allauth features
 - Sign up